Save Big on Cyber Monday! Up to 40% Off

 {{timeFormat.seconds}}

-UNION vs. UNION ALL in SQL Server:
+Difference Between UNION and UNION ALL in SQL

 SQL UNION operator definition